No Going Home

 Protect housing benefit for under 25s

-After thousands of Crisis campaigners wrote to their MPs, there was no mention in the Chancellor's 2012 Autumn Statement of the plan to stop people aged under 25 from claiming housing benefit.
+SUCCESS: Ministers wanted to stop people under 25 from claiming housing benefit.
+It would have been a disaster but after thousands of Crisis campaigners wrote to their MPs, there was no mention in the Chancellor's 2012 Autumn Statement of the plan.

 Most young adults can afford their own accommodation or live with their parents.
 But, for thousands, housing benefit is their last option – without it they would be homeless.

 Already one in three people accepted as homeless is aged 16-24 and last year 10,000 people were accepted as homeless because their parents wouldn't or couldn't house them.
 Many thousands more will be made homeless if this proposal is made law.

 Jade, 21, was sexually abused by her father from the age of 11.
 Confused and afraid, she did not tell a single soul.
 Because she had nowhere else to go, Jade remained in her family home until she was 19, when she could bear it no longer.
 Jade now relies on housing benefit, living with her parents is simply not an option.

 - Listen to Jade being interviewed on Radio 1's Newsbeat (skip to 7 mins 43)